larryknaebelobsidian/kingdom/Proposition 198. This doctrine of the Kingdom confirms the credibility and inspiration of the Word of God..md

 #### The Death of Jesus
 #### The Resurrection of Jesus

-### Obs.
-6 - Jesus failed to setup the Kingdom as promised in the OT
+### Jesus failed to setup the Kingdom as promised in the OT
 #### Postponement
 >The longer the postponement the more cumulative the evidence, seeing that eighteen centuries of continuous fulfilment of introduced change *only increases* the display of Christ’s wonderful foreknowledge.
 >p.
 485 Vol. 3 Prop.
 198 Obs.
 6